Key cybersecurity statutes, regulations and adopted international standards

 Personal data breaches

-- investigate the root cause of the breach;
+- the cause of the data breach;

-- implement measures to prevent any recurrence; and
+- measures to prevent recurrence; and

 Private redress options for unauthorised cyberactivity